 6. What are your asset management fees?

-The annual fee is broken up into quarterly payments, paid on the first business day of each quarter and calculated based on your account balance as of the last business day of the previous quarter.
+The annual fee is broken into quarterly payments, paid on the first business day of each quarter and calculated based on the account balance as of the last business day of the previous quarter.

 7. Where are your clients’ assets custodied/held?